Counselling and Psychotherapy are powerful tools for personal and social change.

 I find that most of these people can benefit from a combination of clinical treatment and an approach to counselling and psychotherapy that I call “emotional learning”.

 - emotional disturbance, that can result in high levels of stress, anxiety, depression, self-harm, addiction, and relationship difficulties, that is a result of a person’s inability to function effectively in a society that does not understand and respect his or her needs and values.

-By labelling these people as mentally ill, we are not understanding their condition, and we are refusing to accept responsibility as a society, as a nation, indeed as a human race, for our part in creating these “disorders”.
+By labelling these people as mentally ill, we are not understanding their condition.
+We are refusing to accept responsibility as a society, as a nation, indeed as a human race, for our part in creating these “disorders”.

 What these people need is validation